·2 min read·Ryvos Team

 CrateLinesPurpose

-ryvos-tools~5,000Built-in tools, skill loader
+ryvos-skills~2,500Drop-in skill loader (Lua/Rhai)

 Zero unsafe blocks.
 Zero C dependencies.
 Open source.